 The EU General Data Protection Regulation (GDPR) was initially published in January 2012, and finally adopted on 27 April 2016.
 It will come into force on 25 May 2018.
 The GDPR introduces substantial changes to data protection law.
-Given its extra-territorial scope, new concepts, (such as privacy by design and by default, and the concept of accountability), along with the severe financial penalties for non-compliance, businesses must start taking steps now to review and revise their policies and procedures as appropriate.
+Companies have 19 months remaining in which to make preparations for implementing the new rules, but given its extra-territorial scope, new concepts, (such as privacy by design and by default, and the concept of accountability), along with the severe financial penalties for non-compliance, it would be prudent for businesses to start taking steps now to review and revise their policies and procedures as appropriate.